Written by Craig Fearn

 Don’t be on every platform.
 That’s the fastest path to burnout for a small business owner.
 You’re better off doing two platforms well than five platforms badly.
 The choice depends entirely on where your customers are and what your business sells.

-Ofcom's 2025 research gives us the daily usage breakdown for UK adults: WhatsApp at 76%, Facebook at 63%, Instagram at 44%, TikTok at 29%, and LinkedIn at 14%.
-But daily usage doesn't mean equal value.
-A Falmouth restaurant gets more from Instagram than LinkedIn.
-An accountancy firm in Truro gets more from LinkedIn than TikTok.
+Ofcom’s 2025 research gives us the daily usage breakdown for UK adults: WhatsApp at 76%, Facebook at 63%, Instagram at 44%, TikTok at 29%, and LinkedIn at 14%.
+But daily usage doesn’t mean equal value.
+A Falmouth restaurant gets more from a visual app than a professional one.
+An accountancy firm in Truro gets the opposite result.
 Read our platform comparison guide for a detailed breakdown by business type.

 A Simple Platform Decision Framework